 Who we call our friends and why is a good place to start learning how to refine our sense of discernment.
-It can be a great help moderating the emotional roller-coaster of balancing a solopreneur life, or the challenge creatives face regularly searching for another day job.
-This posts explores these themes using La La Land as a cinematic example.
+It can be a great help in learning the all important know-why of our career capital.
+That self-awareness can also be a help moderating the emotional roller-coaster of balancing a job search to get your career back on track while working in an unrewarding job, or trying to start a freelance or solopreneur life.
+This posts explores these themes using ancient practical philosophy and La La Land as a contemporary cinematic example.

 Discernment and resilience can be cultivated by exploring the niche in which you live your life.
 This includes the nature of your friendships – what you do with your friends, where and with whom.
 True friends are important to almost anyone who wants to live a good life that is authentic.
 To Ancient Philosophers like Aristotle and the Roman writer Seneca, true friends were friends and people we enjoy friendship with — a distinction worth pondering.

 We can see how important Stoic friendship was to Seneca by contemplating it’s foundational role in the course of moral development he lays out in the 124 letters to Lucilius.
 Friendship appears to hold the sole motivation for Seneca to write his moral epistles.
 Aristotle thought the right sort of friendship was the greatest external good in human lives.
 To the ancient philosophers, having a true friend was a great aid to living a morally sound life.